Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: RQ 5 : How is the AUI developed and evaluated?

-In this section, we focus on the approaches used to \textbf{\emph{design and evaluate}} chronic disease management applications with AUI.
-The use of scientific and rigorous evaluation methods to evaluate software development methods has long been emphasised by the SE community \cite{Hachey2012,Zannier2006}.
-In our study, the evaluation of adaptive systems is studied from three aspects: \emph{evaluation indicator, evaluation type and evaluation result}.
+In this RQ, our focus is on investigating the approaches employed in the design and evaluation of chronic disease-related applications with AUI.
+The use of scientific and rigorous evaluation methods to evaluate software development methods has long been emphasised by the SE community \citep{Hachey2012, Zannier2006}.
+In our study, we explore the evaluation of AUI through three critical lenses: \emph{evaluation approach, evaluation measurements and evaluation results}.